About Your Sutured Drainage Catheter

 What to bring with you

-• Medications for breathing problems (such as inhalers), medications for chest pain, or both
+• Medicine for breathing problems, such as inhalers, medicine for chest pain, or both.

-• Your Health Care Proxy form, if you have completed one
+• Your Health Care Proxy form and other advance directives, if you have completed them.

-• If you use a CPap or BiPAP machine to sleep at night, please bring your machine with you, if possible.
-If you can’t bring your machine with you, we will give you one to use while you are in the hospital.
+• Your CPAP or BiPAP machine if you use one.
+If you cannot bring yours with you, we will give you one to use while you’re in the hospital.

-You will be brought into the procedure room.
+A member of your care team will bring you into the procedure room.
 If you don’t have an intravenous (IV) line, your nurse will put one in.
-You will receive medication through your IV to make you feel drowsy.
+They will give you medicine through your IV to make you feel drowsy.
+They will also give you an injection (shot) of local anesthesia.
+This is medicine to numb the area where they will place the catheter into your skin.

-After your drainage catheter is inserted, it will be sutured (stitched) to your skin at the point where it exits your body.
+Then, your doctor will do the placement procedure.
+They will suture the catheter to your skin at the point where it leaves your body.
 You will be able to see the thread around your catheter.

-After your procedure, you will be brought to the recovery room.
-You will need to stay in bed until the sedation has worn off.
-You will then return to your hospital room or go home with your caregiver.
+A staff member will bring you to the recovery room after your procedure.
+You will need to stay in bed until the medicine has worn off.
+You will then go back to your hospital room or go home with your caregiver.

 About your catheter